BakéGyamon

-The 51-episode anime television series directed by Hiroshi Negishi and produced by Radix Ace Entertainment was broadcast in Japan on TV Tokyo from April 2006 to March 2007.
-It was the last series to be produced by the company right before it was defunct.
+The 51-episode anime television series, directed by Hiroshi Negishi and produced by Radix Ace Entertainment, was broadcast on TV Tokyo from April 2006 to March 2007.

 Plot

 Sanshiro Tamon's chances of having an adventure are slim to none in his tiny island hometown, until the day a mysterious stranger named Fue invites him to play a game.
 Sanshiro is taken to a backwards universe to play BakéGyamon, a game pitting monsters against monsters.
 Along the way he meets other players who have a particular reason for being there; to obtain the wish that is granted to the winner.